Mrshahidali420/youtube-shorts-automation/README.md

 1. Download the [latest release](https://github.com/Mrshahidali420/youtube-shorts-automation/releases/latest) or clone this repository
 2. Install required packages: `pip install -r requirements.txt`
+3. Create configuration files from templates:
-3. Configure `config.txt` with your settings
+   - Copy `config.txt.template` to `config.txt` and update with your settings
-4. Create a `niche.txt` file with your target niche (e.g., "GTA 6")
+   - Copy `niche.txt.template` to `niche.txt` and add your target niche (e.g., "GTA 6")
+   - Copy `channels.txt.template` to `channels.txt` and add your target channels (if using channel-based downloader)
-5. Run each component as needed (see 'Running Individual Components' section below)
+4. Run each component as needed (see 'Running Individual Components' section below)

 ### Option 2: Package Installation

 1. Clone this repository
 2. Install the package in development mode: `pip install -e .`
 3. Set up your workspace: `yt-setup` or `python -m youtube_shorts.setup_workspace`
+4. Create configuration files from templates:
-4. Configure `config.txt` with your settings
+   - Copy `config.txt.template` to `config.txt` and update with your settings
-5. Edit `niche.txt` with your target niche (e.g., "GTA 6")
+   - Copy `niche.txt.template` to `niche.txt` and add your target niche (e.g., "GTA 6")
+   - Copy `channels.txt.template` to `channels.txt` and add your target channels (if using channel-based downloader)
-6. Use the command-line tools:
+5. Use the command-line tools:
    ```
    yt-track    # Run performance tracker
    yt-download # Run downloader